galopg01/Instrument-detector/README.md

 # Instrument detector
-An age detector of a person in a photo
+An detector of instruments in a photo

 ## IMAGE RECOGNISER FOR THE DETECTION OF AN INSTRUMENT
 By Galo Pérez Gallego